 The sleep-away First Hand Experiences camps take place at Gather Green, in a family-run farm situated just outside the historic city of Canterbury.
 The camp is on a 6-acre meadow surrounded by organic farmland and ancient woodland.

 Inspired by outdoor adventures, professional artists teach the children how to knit, weave, mould, sculpt, carve, paint and build using natural materials.
 The camp ends with a musical performance inspired by their adventures across the week.
-Accommodation is in bell tents for a three, six night or two week stay.
+Accommodation is in bell tents for a three, seven night or two week stay and they also offer day camp options too.

 You May Also Enjoy Quirky and Cool: 20 Unusual Places to Visit in the UK